Posted September 2016

-At NZCU Baywide we are always looking to share ways to save money and help our customers achieve their financial goals.
+At NZCU Baywide we are always looking to share ways to save money and help our customers achieve their financial goals without breaking the budget.
 Even small changes can add up to significant savings over time.
 Energy efficient light bulbs, for example, use up to 80% less energy than standard incandescent bulbs, so you start saving money the moment you make the switch.

 What are the options and what bulb is best?